By Bill Minahan | December 15, 2020 | 9 Comments

 The New York Cyber Security Regulation, officially known as 23 NYCRR 500, is a regulation that requires financial service organizations and their third-party vendors to implement effective cyber security programs.

-The New York Cyber Security Regulation requires financial services firms operating in New York to have a full security risk assessment, cyber security plan, and written policies.
+Additionally, the New York Cyber Security Regulation requires financial services firms operating in New York to have a full security risk assessment, cyber security plan, and a written information security program (WISP).

 All entities operating in the state of New York under banking law, insurance law, or financial services law are considered covered entities for the New York Cyber Security Regulation.
 Specifically, some examples of covered entities could be: